marcglasberg/fast_immutable_collections/README.md

 ## 6.2.
 CompareObjectTo extension

-Beside the `compareObject` function above, you can also use the `compareObjectTo` extension.
+Besides the `compareObject` function above, you can also use the `compareObjectTo` extension.

 For example: